The complete Zendesk live chat integration tutorial for 2026

 An example of the eesel AI agent working inside the Zendesk platform, a key part of this Zendesk live chat integration tutorial.

-Feature-by-feature comparison: Zendesk native AI vs. eesel AI
+Feature-by-feature overview: Zendesk native AI and eesel AI

 FeatureZendesk Native AIeesel AI

-Setup TimeCan take hours or days of configuration inside Zendesk.Just a few minutes with a one-click integration and a self-serve dashboard.
+Setup timeComprehensive configuration within the Zendesk ecosystem.Quick setup with a one-click integration and self-serve dashboard.

 Understanding the pricing